 The second reason is that when your write constantly, and when you check your Google Analytics every now and then, you tend to observe which type of articles perform the best in driving the most traffic to your blog.
 Do this frequently and it’ll be your second nature to write high-quality articles that have an actual demand in the market (SERP).

 Blogging Burn Out is Real

-I experienced my first burn out when I created this blog because I spent long hours in doing so.
-And then I had some minor burn outs when I was pushing myself so hard to produce a lot of contents.
+I experienced my first burnout when I created this blog because I spent long hours doing so.
+And then I had some minor burnouts when I was pushing myself so hard to produce a lot of content.

 Now, I’ve learned my lesson well.
 I’m trying to observe proper pacing with regard to my other activities in life such as my main gig which is online selling.